Eigenvector Geometry as a New Route to Criticality in Random Multiplicative Systems: Abstract

 \section{Abstract}

-Heavy-tailed fluctuations and power-law distributions pervade physics, biology, and the social sciences, with numerous mechanisms proposed for their emergence.
-Kesten processes, which are multiplicative stochastic recursions with additive noise or reinjection, provide a canonical explanation, where power-law tails arise from transient supercritical excursions as eigenvalues intermittently cross the stability boundary.
+Heavy-tailed fluctuations and power law distributions pervade physics, biology, and the social sciences, with numerous mechanisms proposed for their emergence.
+Kesten processes, which are multiplicative stochastic recursions with additive noise or reinjection, provide a canonical explanation, where power law tails arise from transient supercritical excursions as eigenvalues intermittently cross the stability boundary.
 Here we uncover a distinct and more general mechanism in multidimensional systems: \emph{non-normal eigenvector amplification}.
-In random non-normal matrices, the non-orthogonality of eigenvectors, quantified by the condition number $\kappa$, induces transient growth that increases the effective Lyapunov exponent $\gamma \simeq \gamma_0 + \langle \ln \kappa \rangle$ and lowers the tail exponent $\alpha \simeq -2\gamma / \sigma_{\kappa}^2$, where $\sigma_{\kappa}^2$ is the variance of $\ln \kappa$.
+In random non-normal matrices, the non-orthogonality of eigenvectors, quantified at each time step by the condition number $\kappa_t$ in Kesten-like processes, induces transient growth that increases the effective Lyapunov exponent $\gamma \to \gamma + \mathbb{E}\left[\ln \kappa_t \right]$ and lowers the tail exponent $\alpha \simeq -2\gamma / \sigma_{\kappa}^2$, where $\mathbb{E}\left[\ln \kappa_t \right]$ and $\sigma_{\kappa}^2$ are respectively the mean and variance of $\ln \kappa_t$.
 As the system dimension $N$ grows, $\kappa$ typically increases proportionally, making non-normal amplification the dominant source of scale-free behavior.
-We illustrate this mechanism in two representative systems: (i) polymer stretching in turbulent flows, where intermittent extensions arise from eigenvector amplification of velocity gradients and (ii) financial return distributions, where extending one-dimensional GARCH/Kesten processes to a multidimensional setting yields a collective origin for heavy-tailed market fluctuations and explains their near-universal exponents across assets.
+We illustrate this mechanism in polymer stretching in turbulent flows, where intermittent extensions arise from eigenvector amplification of velocity gradients.

 Heavy-tailed distributions are a hallmark of complex systems, arising in physics, finance, economics, biology, and many other domains.
-A canonical mechanism for their emergence is provided by the class of stochastic recursions studied by Kesten~\cite{kesten1973random}, where the interplay between multiplicative growth and additive noise naturally produces stationary distributions with power-law tails.
+A canonical mechanism for their emergence is provided by the class of stochastic recursions studied by Kesten~\cite{kesten1973random}, where the interplay between multiplicative growth and additive noise naturally produces stationary distributions with power law tails.
 Such \emph{Kesten processes} have since become a cornerstone in the theoretical understanding of scale-free phenomena, with broad applications ranging from physics \cite{deCalan1985,Takayasu1997,BlankSolomon2000}, biology \cite{Statman2014}, to financial markets~\cite{LuxSornette2002,lux2006financial,Gabaix2009,Derman2010}, and to models of wealth and income distribution~\cite{Sornette1998,benhabib2016wealth}.

 The classical understanding attributes the emergence of power laws in Kesten-type processes to \emph{spectral supercriticality}, i.e., episodes in which eigenvalues of the random multiplicative operator transiently cross the unit circle.
 In this view, power law tails reflect rare bursts of exponential growth balanced by global stability on average.